Insights@Phoslock- A look back to look forward.

 The Role of Phoslock

 In 2009, the Centre for Ecology and Hydrology (CEH) worked with the local community to apply Phoslock, a lanthanum-modified bentonite clay.
-Unlike algicides, Phoslock does not kill algae directly.
-Instead, it targets the root cause of algal blooms by binding with free phosphorus in the water and sediments.
-Without excess phosphorus in the water column, harmful algae such as cyanobacteria (blue-green algae) lose their main nutrient source, reducing bloom intensity and frequency.
+Unlike algicides, Phoslock does not kill algae.
+Instead, it targets the root cause of nutrient rich water by binding with free phosphorus in both the water and sediments.
+Without excess phosphorus in the water column, and sediment released phosphates, the signs of eutrophication, ageing water and poor water quality are managed and controlled to restore the natural balance of a fresh water system.

 Measured Results